 Friday 830-2

-Shea Puckett is a Manual Osteopath.
-She earned her Diploma in Osteopathic Manual Practice at the National Academy of Osteopathy after completing a Bachelor of Science in Kinesiology at Brock University.
-In the coming months, Shea plans to continue her training in Myofascial Release and Obstetric/Pediatric Manual Therapy.
-As an osteopathic manual practitioner, or manual osteopath, her basis of practice is to help clients reach their optimal health through various gentle techniques guided to help the body return to its ideal structural alignment and physiological function.
-Shea implements a holistic approach to healing by using manual palpation and osteopathic manipulative therapies such as musculoskeletal joint mobilization, muscle energy techniques, and visceral manipulation.
+Shea earned her Diploma in Osteopathic Manual Practice at the National Academy of Osteopathy after completing a Bachelor of Kinesiology at Brock University.
+As a manual osteopath, her practice is focused on helping clients reach their optimal health through various gentle techniques guided to help the body return to its ideal structural alignment and physiological function.
+Shea implements a holistic approach to healing by using a combination of myofascial release, craniosacral therapy, visceral mobilization, and general osteopathic manipulative techniques.
+Shea also has specialized training in pediatric therapy.
+Osteopathy can be a great tool for newborns to resolve any restrictions or imbalances that may be a result of birth trauma, as well as for toddlers hitting various developmental milestones, and older children shifting through growing pains or hormonal changes.

 See Shea Puckett if you are experiencing: